prateekpuri01/ATP-serving-strategy/README.md

 As can be seen from the tables, there are some players who could increase their expected win percentage by more than 10% by switching serving strategies.

 As expected, many matchup from the EM Factor table reappear with a few notable exceptions.
-For example, while Novak Djokovic was expected to win roughly 5% more servus points from switching strategies against Kei Nishikori, which was tops for active players, their matchup did not place in the top 10 in match winning percentage enhancement.
+For example, while Novak Djokovic was expected to win roughly 5% more service points from switching strategies against Kei Nishikori, which was tops for active players, their matchup did not place in the top 10 in match winning percentage enhancement.
 This may attributed to the fact that Novak's head-to-head record against Kei is 16-2, or in other words, he doesn't have much room to improve.
-On the other hand, for the Monfils vs. Gasquet matchup, Monfils was also expected to win roughly 5% more servus points by switching strategies.
-However, he is just 10-7 against Gasquet, so that servus point win percentage increase was enough to catapault his expected match winning percentage by rougly 10%.
+On the other hand, for the Monfils vs. Gasquet matchup, Monfils was also expected to win roughly 5% more service points by switching strategies.
+However, he is just 10-7 against Gasquet, so that service point win percentage increase was enough to catapault his expected match winning percentage by rougly 10%.

 # Conclusion